Available Backends

 The ID values aren't stored in a local database, to reduce the risk of local data corruption and loss of file ownership data.

-Mapping Backend
+rid Mapping Backend

-backend is an algorithmic mapping scheme that uses the
+The rid backend is an algorithmic mapping scheme that uses the

-(relative identifier) part of the Windows SID
+RID (relative identifier) part of the Windows SID to map

-Windows groups and Users to UIDs
+Windows groups and Users to UIDs and GIDs.

-Advantages of rid
+Advantages of rid include the following:

 -